AbhiramRavula/Timetable-MECS/PROJECT_REPORT.md

 ## Chapter 6: UML DIAGRAMS

-The College Timetable Ace project uses several diagrams to illustrate the system's structure, components, and interactions.
+The Timetable MECS project uses several diagrams to illustrate the system's structure, components, and interactions.
 These diagrams serve the purpose of clarifying the system design.

 ### 6.1 Class Diagram

-The Class Diagram shows the static structure of the College Timetable Ace system by representing the main classes, their attributes, and the relationships between them.
+The Class Diagram shows the static structure of the Timetable MECS system by representing the main classes, their attributes, and the relationships between them.
 Key classes include `User`, `Faculty`, `Subject`, `Room`, `Section`, `TimetableEntry`, and the main `App` component that manages state.

 ### 6.2 Use Case Diagram

-The Use Case Diagram represents the interactions between the **Admin**, **Faculty**, and **Student** with the College Timetable Ace system.
+The Use Case Diagram represents the interactions between the **Admin**, **Faculty**, and **Student** with the Timetable MECS system.
 The Admin manages academic data, generates and edits timetables, and monitors audit logs.
 Faculty members can log in to view their personal timetables, while students can access the public timetable without authentication.

 ### 6.3 Activity Diagram

-The activity diagram illustrates the workflow of the College Timetable Ace system, from user login to timetable publication.
+The activity diagram illustrates the workflow of the Timetable MECS system, from user login to timetable publication.
 It shows the flow of control from an Admin managing data, generating the timetable via the scheduling algorithm, and reviewing the output, which is then made available to Faculty and Students.

 ### 6.4 Sequence Diagram